-At 31 December 2022, the Group had properties held for sales at a carrying amount of HK\$3,841,594,000 (2021: HK\$3,871,827,000), which included completed properties of HK\$580,956,000 (2021: HK\$550,068,000) and properties under development of HK\$3,260,638,000 (2021: HK\$3,321,759,000), as disclosed in note 24 to the consolidated financial statements.
-These properties held for sales are stated at the lower of cost and net realisable value on an individual property basis.
+At 31 December 2023, the Group had properties held for sale at a carrying amount of HK\$2,900,972,000 (2022: HK\$3,841,594,000), which included completed properties of HK\$1,806,171,000 (2022: HK\$580,956,000) and properties under development of HK\$1,094,801,000 (2022: HK\$3,260,638,000), as disclosed in note 24 to the consolidated financial statements.
+These properties held for sale are stated at the lower of cost and net realisable value on an individual property basis.
 Net realisable value is estimated at the actual or estimated selling price less estimated cost to completion and costs necessary to make the sales.
 In addition, due to the unique nature of individual properties, estimation of selling prices is highly subjective which requires management's judgement on customer preferences.
-If the actual net realisable value on properties held for sale is less than expected as a result of change in market condition and/or significant variation in the budgeted development cost, material allowances for impairment losses may result.
+During the year, based on the management's assessment, the Group recognised a write down of properties held for sale of HK\$23,623,000.
+If the actual net realisable value of properties held for sale is less than expected as a result of change in market condition and/or significant variation in the budgeted development cost, additional material write down of properties held for sale may result.